Photo-induced directional transport in extended SSH chains: Results and Discussion

-Given the considerations discussed above, we confine our analysis to the high-frequency regime, where \(\hbar \omega \gg 4t\).
-In this limit, the driving frequency must be at least on the order of \(\sim 10^{15}\,\text{Hz}\), corresponding to the near-ultraviolet or extreme ultraviolet spectral range.
-The associated electric field strength is approximately \(\sim 10^4\,\text{V/m}\), while the corresponding magnetic field is of the order of \(\sim 10^{-5}\,\text{T}\).
-Due to the negligible magnitude of the magnetic component of the electromagnetic field, its effect on the system can be safely ignored.
-The intensity of the applied light is estimated to be \(\sim 10^5\,\text{W/m}^2\), which lies well within experimentally accessible limits.
-Moreover, significantly higher light intensities have been employed in several recent studies~\cite{cwd1,cwd2}, further supporting the feasibility of our chosen parameters without risk of damaging the physical system.
-With this high-frequency framework established, we now proceed to discuss our results in detail, highlighting the influence of various system parameters considered in the analysis.
+Given the considerations discussed above, we confine our analysis to the high-frequency regime, where \(\hbar \Omega > 4\sqrt{\frac{t_1^2+t_2^2+t_3^2}{3}}\) (The band width for the system can be estimated from the analysis given in Appendix~\ref{appb}).
+For our calculations, we fix $\hbar \Omega = 6\,$eV, corresponding to a driving frequency of $\sim 10^{15}\,\text{Hz}$, i.e., in the near-ultraviolet (UV) or extreme ultraviolet (XUV) range.
+Such frequencies are experimentally accessible via ultrashort femtosecond laser pulses~\cite{uv1,uv2}.
+The corresponding electric and magnetic fields are approximately $E_0 \sim 6\,$V/\AA\ and $B_0 \sim 200\,$T, with an intensity of $I \sim 10^{14}\,\text{W/cm}^2$.
+Although these values are large, they serve only as illustrative estimates within our model framework.
+Heating effects may arise in the sample, however, they can be avoided by employing artificial or engineered systems~\cite{PhysRevB.88.245422,artificial}, which effectively enlarge the lattice constant and allow lower frequencies and reduced field intensities.
+For instance, increasing the lattice spacing to $\sim 10\,$\AA, reduces the fields to $E_0 \sim 0.06\,$V/\AA, $B_0 \sim 2\,$T, and $I \sim 10^{10}\,\text{W/cm}^2$.
+Most importantly, since the systems under consideration are non-magnetic, the magnetic component of the electromagnetic field does not significantly modify their electronic structure.
+Furthermore, much higher light intensities have been reported in recent experiments~\cite{cwd1,cwd2}, confirming the feasibility of our chosen parameter regime without the risk of sample damage.
+With this high-frequency framework established, we proceed to discuss our results, highlighting the influence of various system parameters.

 We begin our investigation with the simplest configuration of the extended SSH chain, where the hopping integrals are \textit{isotropic}, i.e., $t_1 = t_2 = t_3 = 1\,$eV, and the system is not exposed to light irradiation.
 In Fig.~\ref{Fig2}(a), we present the two-terminal transmission probability as a function of electron energy.
 The transmission spectra for \textit{forward bias} and \textit{reverse bias} are shown in red and black,